rubocode/frontier.nvim/README.md

 definitions in order that all themes (colorschemes) benefited when a new plugin was added to the ones that were chosen to be included.

-You may appreciate the different flavors and even the internal organization.
-It uses a different approach.
-Perhaps you would like to use this project as the basis for experimenting with your own preferred color selection.

 ## frontier
 This is the theme I wanted to create for my regular personal use.
 The color palette was not fixed upfront as along as each color was